 Why the Sunday after Easter

 The placement is deliberate.
 Divine Mercy Sunday falls on the Second Sunday of Easter, which means it follows directly from the Resurrection.
 The Gospel reading appointed for this Sunday every year is John 20, in which the risen Jesus appears to the disciples, stands among them, and says, "Peace be with you" (Jn 20:19, NABRE).
-Then he breathes on them and gives them the authority to forgive sins (Jn 20:23).
+Then he breathes on them and gives them the authority to forgive sins — the authority to tell people, in God's name, that what they have done is no longer held against them (Jn 20:23).

-What Divine Mercy Sunday insists is that this mercy is not theoretical.
-It is specific, personal, and available — available today, to this person, regardless of how far they have gone or how long they have been away.
 The feast sits one week after Easter precisely to say: the Resurrection is not only for the righteous.
 It is especially for the ones who thought it wasn't for them.
+It is for you.
+Without exception.
+Without limit.

 Let us pray.
 Lord, we do not always believe that mercy goes as far as you say it does.
 We have our own accounting of what is forgivable and what is not.
 Teach us to trust what you offer more than we trust our own calculations.
 Amen.